Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-6.md

 	}
 }</code></pre>

-Again running `obt test` should so our new tests have run and passed.
+Again running the `obt test` command should show our new tests have run and passed.

 ## Accessibility Tests

 `obt test` also runs some accessibility checks against the `pa11y` demo, as we [discussed in part four](/docs/tutorials/create-a-new-component-part-4#pa11y-demo).
 Whilst this will catch some common causes of accessibility issues, such as invalid html or low contrast between text and background, it is not a comprehensive test of component accessibility.
-For help testing the accessibility of your component see the [Origami's accessibility principles](/docs/principles/accessibility/) page, or reach out to the Financial Times [#accessibility](https://app.slack.com/client/T025C95MN/C2LMEKC6S) channel.
+For help testing the accessibility of your component see the [Origami's accessibility principles](/docs/principles/accessibility/) page, or reach out to the Financial Times [#accessibility Slack channel](https://app.slack.com/client/T025C95MN/C2LMEKC6S).

 ## Visual Regression Tests

 To check all component demos for any visual bugs that may have been introduced accidentally as part of a change may be rather taxing as a manual piece of work.
-To help, demos may be run through [percy.io](https://percy.io/) to highlight visual differences between two versions of a component automatically.
+To help demos may be run through [percy.io](https://percy.io/) to highlight visual differences between two versions of a component automatically.

 We can't run Percy yet as we haven't released a version of our component to compare changes against.
 But later, when we have released our component, you will be able to run [percy.io](https://percy.io/) by adding a `percy` label to Github pull requests.
 When Percy has run a comment is added to the pull request, and the demo comparisons are ready for review at [percy.io/Financial-Times](https://percy.io/Financial-Times/).